DenseLink/neural-body/1_final-sim/README.md

 The simulation can be sped up or slowed down.
 ![Setup Overview GIF](https://github.com/nedgar76/neural-body/blob/demo-sim/0_demo-sim/readme_resources/adjust_speed.GIF?raw=true)
 ### New Simulation
+Simulation config files are Excel spreadsheets where the first sheet is the general simulation config where the user chooses to use the neural network or not.

 The initial state of all bodies in the system are contained in CSV files packaged with the simulator.
 Whichever planet is designated as the "satellite" tells the simulator which neural network to use for planetary motion prediction.
 This early